• Skip to primary navigation

 3. Open Registry Editor Using Command Prompt or PowerShell

-You can also open Registry Editor using either Command Prompt or the PowerShell utility on your computer.
+You can open Registry Editor by using Command prompt or PowerShell utility as available on a Windows computer.

 Open Registry Editor Using PowerShell